- 2 tubes (8 ounces each) refrigerated crescent rolls

 - 3 teaspoons caraway seeds

-- Preheat oven to 375°.
-Unroll one tube of crescent dough into one long rectangle; seal seams and perforations.
-Press onto the bottom of a greased 13x9-in. baking dish.
-Bake 8-10 minutes or until golden brown.
+- Unroll one tube of crescent dough into one long rectangle; seal seams and perforations.
+Press onto the bottom of a greased 13-in. x 9-in. baking dish.
+Bake at 375° for 8-10 minutes or until golden brown.

 - Layer with half of the cheese and all of the corned beef.
 Combine sauerkraut and salad dressing; spread over beef.
 Top with remaining cheese.

-- On a lightly floured surface, press or roll second tube of crescent dough into a 13x9-in. rectangle, sealing seams and perforations.
+- On a lightly floured surface, press or roll second tube of crescent dough into a 13-in. x 9-in. rectangle, sealing seams and perforations.
 Place over cheese.
 Brush with egg white; sprinkle with caraway seeds.

-- Bake 12-16 minutes or until heated through and crust is golden brown.
-Let stand 5 minutes before cutting.
+- Bake for 12-16 minutes or until heated through and crust is golden brown.
+Let stand for 5 minutes before cutting.
 Yield: 8 servings.

 "I loved this recipe and I added just a pinch of brown sugar and caraway to the sauerkraut, Every one raved at the recipe on how good it was!
 Went well with a cabbage, pineapple, and marshmallow salad..."